 Before joining ADF, Gray clerked for the Hon G. Steven Agee on the U.S. Court of Appeals for the Fourth Circuit from 2009–2011 and for the Hon.
 Bobby R. Baldock on the U.S. Court of Appeals for the Tenth Circuit from 2007–2009.
 He also served in the Summer Law Intern Program at the Civil Rights Division of the U.S. Department of Justice in 2006.
 Gray completed ADF’s Blackstone Legal Fellowship and was commissioned as a Blackstone Fellow in 2005 after an internship with the Christian Legal Society’s Center for Law and Religious Freedom.
 Gray earned his J.D. and B.A. degrees from Washington and Lee University, graduating magna cum laude in 2007 and summa cum laude in 2004, respectively.

-A member of the state bars of Georgia, Arizona, and Virginia, Gray is also admitted to practice before the U.S. Supreme Court and various appellate and trial courts.
+A member of the state bars of Georgia, Arizona, and Virginia, Gray is admitted to practice before the U.S. Supreme Court, 11 U.S. Courts of Appeals, and various other appellate and trial courts.